hanabi/hanabi.github.io/Beginner.md

 ### The Early Game

 * We define the *Early Game* as the period of time before someone discards for the first time.
 When they do, they initiate the *Mid-Game*.
 * The general goal of the *Early Game* is to extend it for as long as reasonably possible.
-Thus, everyone agrees that they MUST "extinguish" all of the available *Play Clues* and *Save Clues* before discarding.
+Thus, everyone agrees that they **must** "extinguish" all of the available *Play Clues* and *Save Clues* before discarding.
 (There are no cards in the discard pile yet, but *Save Clues* still need to be given to all of the 5's on chop and all of the 2's on chop that are not present in someone else's hand.)
 * In the *Early Game*, you can do a special move called a *5 Stall*; see below.

 ### The 5 Stall (Cluing Off-Chop 5's)